LGBTQ+ Relationship Counselling (Est. 2010)

 LGBTQ+ Relationship Counselling Services…

 You may think: “we’ve tried everything, but nothing works!”.
-You may feel shame or embarrassment; maybe not wanting others to know that you’re working with a counsellor.
-Yet a wide range of LGBTQ+ partners found Dean’s approach to relationship counselling surprisingly effective… and as they developed their own ways of tackling conflicts, then they felt relief!
+Shame or embarrassment may make you hesitate to reach out to a counsellor.
+Yet a wide range of LGBTQ+ partners found Dean’s approach to relationship counselling surprisingly effective… and as they developed their own ways of tackling conflicts, they felt relief!

-You too could make use of this mature, accessible therapy service to help you enhance the most precious of all of your relationships.
+With comprehension comes more options and better choices than we had before.
+We can make use of this mature, accessible therapy service to help us regulate problems within the most precious of our relationships.

 Getting Started